-Fee: We charge £400 plus travel and, if required, overnight expenses.
-(This means I can pay the band!)
+Fee: We charge a negotiable fee, plus travel and, if required, overnight expenses.

 Venue requirements: We have played in a number of different venues: theatres; cellar bars; churches, halls, lecture theatres, hotels, etc, and we can usually accommodate most kinds of venue as long as they meet with our basic requirements.